u6yuvi/Meetup2019/README.md

 # Meetup2019 at Bengaluru

-This repository contains all the contents we covered in our Meetup.
+This repository contains all the contents we will cover in our Meetup at Bengaluru.